-The ABNLP requires Clinical Members to participate in a minimum of 10 hours of Clinical Supervision per year.
-This is reportable to the ABNLP at the time of renewal each year by 1 July.
+The NLPAA requires Clinical Members to participate in a minimum of 10 hours of Clinical Supervision per year.
+This is reportable to the NLPAA at the time of renewal each year by 1 July.

 The purpose of this requirement is two-fold

-1) to ensure the ABNLP Clinical Members are held to a high standard of quality training and ongoing development and
+1) to ensure the NLPAA Clinical Members are held to a high standard of quality training and ongoing development and

 2) to align and adhere to standard practice of mental health regulations in Australia should the time come for NLP to be a recognised modality by the government or health funds or if the government begins to regulate the fields of therapy and coaching.